kmogatas/cse15l-lab-reports/lab-report-4.md

 This was the test code I had implemented within my code as I wanted to test Snippet 1.
 This implements a JUnit test in order to see if my code worked or not.
 ![Image](newGroup1.png)

-Here, this is the JUnit test I used to check the group's code that we had reviewed:
+Here, this is the JUnit test I used to check the group's code that I had reviewed:
 ![Image](newReview1.png)

 ---
 > **Result of running test for Snippet 1**

-After running the test for both implementations, my code and the group we reviewed, for Snippet 1, both test cases had failed.
+After running the test for both implementations, my code and the group I reviewed, for Snippet 1, both test cases had failed.
 Both test cases failed becuase it had returned a different outcome than the expected result.

 This was the error message my code got after running JUnit:
 ![Image](new1Result.png)
-Our output was ``[url.com, `google.com, google.com]``.
+My output was ``[url.com, `google.com, google.com]``.

 This was the error message for the review group's code:
 ![Image](new1.png)